CharlesMangwa/react-native-simple-kit/README.md

 The 1st JavaScript library (on [master](https://github.com/CharlesMangwa/react-native-simple-kit/tree/master/)), has a way more flexible API and it's easier to grasp; while the native one (on [native-navigation](https://github.com/CharlesMangwa/react-native-simple-kit/tree/native-navigation/) branch) is a little bit more cumbersome to use, but offers a better navigation experience to your end consumer.

-Finally, this branch does implement the 3rd one, React Navigation, coupled with [GraphQL](https://graphql.org/) through [Apollo Client](https://www.apollographql.com/docs/react/)!
+You have the [react-navigation-graphql](https://github.com/CharlesMangwa/react-native-simple-kit/tree/react-navigation-navigation/) branch that implements the 3rd navigation library, React Navigation, coupled with [GraphQL](https://graphql.org/) through [Apollo Client](https://www.apollographql.com/docs/react/).
+And last but not least, this current branch where you still have React Navigation, but without GraphQL.

 ## Requirements